Mehmet Aksoy (filmmaker)

-Mehmet Aksoy (24 February 1985 – 26 September 2017), nom de guerre Fîraz Dağ, was a Turkish-Kurdish filmmaker, citizen-journalist and political activist, known as the founder and editor-in-chief of the Kurdish Question website.
+Mehmet Aksoy (24 February 1985 – 26 September 2017), nom de guerre Fîraz Dağ, was a British-Kurdish filmmaker, citizen-journalist and political activist, known as the founder and editor-in-chief of the Kurdish Question website.
 He served as a press officer with the People's Protection Units (YPG) and was killed while covering the Syrian Democratic Forces' battle to retake Raqqa in northern Syria from the Islamic State (ISIS).